Effective management is crucial for the success of any design project.

 If you want to avoid disaster, follow these tips to keep your project management strategy precise and effective:

 Tip 1: Review internally first

 Get everyone on the same page before you meet with the client.
 The last thing you want is an awkward moment in the boardroom because you didn’t discuss or review assets beforehand.

 Make it easy for your team to work together.
-Not only does this boost morale and make the project more enjoyable, but it also avoids instances where someone is working on the wrong draft or is doing their own thing outside of the brief.
+Not only does this boost team morale and make the project more enjoyable, but it also avoids instances where someone works on the wrong draft or outside of the brief.

-If you’ve been a project manager for a while, you’ll know that things rarely happen on time.
-Clients might take longer to review than anticipated; team members might be off sick; the project might need to pivot in light of new trends - anything can happen.
+If you’ve been a project manager for a while, you know that things rarely happen on time.
+Clients might take longer to review than anticipated or team members could suddenly call off sick for an extended period of time.

-Schedule in buffer time to ensure you’re not so up against it.
+Projects often have to pivot because nearly anything can derail a project from its original plan.
+Schedule in buffer time to ensure you’re not constantly running against the clock.
 Creativity is hard to squeeze out of time-crunched, weary designers.

-Here’s a top tip: With Teamwork you can set each team members' capacity to 80% through the Workload feature.
-That way, everyone has a built-in buffer for when inevitable scope creeps comes in.
+Instead, use Teamwork to set team members' capacity through the Workload feature.
+This will allow everyone has a built-in buffer for when the inevitable scope creep arrives.

 Communication is important, but there’s a fine line between the right amount of communication and micromanaging.
 Requiring your team to check in every minute of every day is overwhelming and detrimental to their creativity.